bramley/phplist-plugin-viewbrowser/README.md

 ## Usage ##
 Include the placeholder [VIEWBROWSER] in a message or template.
-When phplist generates the emails for the campaign, the placeholder will be expanded to a link to the view page.
+When phplist generates the emails for the campaign, the placeholder will be replaced by a link to the view page.
 The link URL includes the message id and, if the email is to be personalised, the subscriber's uid.

-When a subscriber clicks the link the plugin generates the email as a web page using the message, the template (if used), and by expanding placeholders.
+When a subscriber clicks the link the plugin generates the email as a web page using the message, the template (if used), and by replacing placeholders.

 ## Donation ##